anupammaiti10/Text_Detector/README.md

-Certainly!
-Here’s a sample README.md-style introduction for your Text_Detector project.
-This template is designed to be clear and professional, following common README conventions:

----

 # Text_Detector

 Text_Detector is a Python-based project designed to accurately detect and extract text from images.
 This tool is ideal for applications such as Optical Character Recognition (OCR), document digitization, and image-based data analysis.